 Fairy Door Hunt – Something for the youngsters to enjoy.
 Follow the fairy trail to discover cute fairy houses along the way.

 The Blue Pool Tea Room’s are open 7 days a week, between 9:30am – 5pm.
 Giving you plenty of opportunity to tuck into locally sourced food to suit all tastes and appetites.
+Be sure to devour a delicious homemade scone and load it up the Devonian, or Cornish way with lashings of sweet strawberry jam and a dollop of fresh clotted cream on top.
+But watch out for the peacocks – this one kept trying to steal Jude’s cake which was very amusing for us, and everyone else watching!

 About half an hours drive away, you’ll arrive at one of my favourite places in Dorset; Durdle Door.